kevinfinnlee/Picpython/Python-2.7/Doc/library/os.rst

    This function returns random bytes from an OS-specific randomness source.
 The returned data should be unpredictable enough for cryptographic applications, though its exact quality depends on the OS implementation.
-On a UNIX-like system this will query /dev/urandom, and on Windows it will use CryptGenRandom.
+On a UNIX-like system this will query ``/dev/urandom``, and on Windows it will use ``CryptGenRandom()``.
 If a randomness source is not found, :exc:`NotImplementedError` will be raised.

+   For an easy-to-use interface to the random number generator provided by your platform, please see :class:`random.SystemRandom`.

    .. versionadded:: 2.4